enzomaneira/MMBSystem/README.md

 # MMBSystem

-This is a project that started with the goal for learning and practice Java and Spring Boot such as software engenireeing skills in general, but became part of something bigger than this.
+This project began as a learning and practice journey for Java and Spring Boot, aiming to enhance software engineering skills overall.
+However, it evolved into something more significant.

-My mother is a school teacher for kids around 2 to 6 years old.
-About 10 years ago she started making homemade toys for using in her class for educational porpuse.
-She really liked doing it, so she countiued and start selling for getting an extra income.
-Today, if she is not at the school she is needling and building something, it's a passion for her and became something that she could make money.
-I start noticing that my mother use excel for registering and tracking statistics about her sales, so I always thouht that I could help her building some better graphs or anything to help her somehow.
-So when I finished a course about Spring Boot I have the ideia to make a system to help her register her products, her clients and orders, and that's what this is about!
+My mother is an educator for children aged 2 to 6 years old.
+Approximately 10 years ago, she started crafting homemade toys for use in her classroom, adding an educational dimension to her teaching.
+She found immense joy in this activity and eventually began selling these toys to supplement her income.
+Today, when she's not teaching, she's often creating something new; it's a true passion that has also become a source of income for her.
+I noticed that my mother used Excel to track and record sales statistics, which sparked the idea that I could assist her by developing a system to streamline these processes and provide better insights.
+After completing a Spring Boot course, I decided to create a system to help her manage product registration, client information, and orders.
+That's the essence of this project!

 ## System Requirements